Updated for 2023

 Tennessee business owners must appoint a registered agent when filing LLC formation documents.
 Source: Tennessee Secretary of State.

-Step 3: File for articles of organization with Tennessee Secretary of State
+Step 3: File for articles of organization & obtain certificate of Registration with Tennessee Secretary of State

 The official step to forming an LLC is to file Form SS-4720, the Articles of Organization for a Limited Liability Company, with the Tennessee Secretary of State (SOS).